 They even have a clubhouse, so if you’re not particularly a fan of winter riding you can hide out in the warm, but still enjoy some great Newport cycling club tales.

 You can visits their website here, but it doesn’t seem to be too active.
 Not to worry though, as you can find links to their very active social pages.

-Joining one or more Newport cycling clubs isn’t as much as a risk as it may seem, many of the riders in each of them are there for the social aspects of cycling, and everyone is patient and respectful enough to wait for your skill level to rise.
+Joining one, or more, of the Newport cycling clubs isn’t as much as a risk as it may seem.
+Many of the riders joined for the social aspects of cycling, and everyone is patient and respectful enough to wait for your skill level to rise (if that’s your concern).
 So get out there and explore!